thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

+## Gen

 1: Are you making fun of me?

 0: Yes.
 This stuff is important to the story.
 It's silly to toss everything in /opt just because you think someone somewhere might think it's a digression.

-1: But you're doing the same thing now.

-0: Exactly.
+1: I was just trying to be helpful.

+0: Yeah, don't do that.

-1: Anyways, you were gonna explain why calling us "The Foundational People" isn't just another example of the tribalism thing from /opt/names.
+1: Ugh.
+Anyways, you were gonna explain why calling us "The Foundational People" isn't just another example of the tribalism thing from /opt/names.

 0: Right.
 Ok, let's start at the beginning.